boazbk/tcs/lec_04_code_and_data.md

 The above is one of those observations that are simultaneously both simple and profound.
 Please make sure that you understand __(1)__ how for every fixed choice of representing programs as strings, the function $EVAL$ above is well defined, and __(2)__ what this function actually does.

-$EVAL$ takes strings arbitrarily of length, and hence cannot be computed by a NAND program, that has a fixed length of inputs.
+$EVAL$ takes strings of arbitrary length, and hence cannot be computed by a NAND program, that has a fixed length of inputs.
 However, one of the most interesting consequences of the fact that we can represent programs as strings is the following theorem:

 > # {.theorem title="Bounded Universality of NAND programs" #bounded-univ}